Aash2101/ModellingCollectiveAntBehavior/README.md

 - **Integrate additional environmental factors:** Include more complex environmental variables to make the model more realistic.
 - **Expand to other species:** Adapt the model to study the behavior of other social insects or animals.
 - **Apply to epidemiology:** Extend the model to simulate disease spread in human populations.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or suggestions.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact